Know about hidden battery losses when estimating the energy reserve.

 Figure 1: Available capacity of a lead acid battery at Peukert numbers

 A value close to

 Source: von Wentzel (2008)

 The lead acid battery prefers intermittent loads to a continuous heavy discharge.
 The rest periods allow the battery to recompose the chemical reaction and prevent exhaustion.
 This is why lead acid performs well in a starter application with brief 300A cranking loads and plenty of time to recharge in between.
-All batteries require recovery, and with nickel- and lithium-based system, the electrochemical reaction is much faster than with lead acid.
-Read more about the Basics About Charging.
+All batteries require recovery, and most other systems provide a faster electrochemical reaction than lead acid.
+(See BU-501: Basics About Discharging)